Today's Holidays for February 22

 Today's History Trivia for February 22

-1956 The Conqueror Starring John Wayne as Genghis Khan, the film has been called the worst film of the 50's.
-It premiers in the U.S. It also starred Susan Hayward, Agnes Moorehead, and Pedro Armendáriz.
+1956 John Wayne in the Worst Film of the 50s The Conqueror, starring John Wayne as Genghis Khan premiers in the U.S. It has been called the worst film of the 50's.
+Also starring Susan Hayward, Agnes Moorehead, and Pedro Armendáriz.
 Shot downwind of an above-ground nuclear test site, it has been blamed for the cancer deaths of its stars and many of the rest of the cast and crew.

 1990 Milli Vinilli The duo wins the Best New Artist Grammy for their album Girl You Know It's True.
 The Grammy was later revoked when it was discovered that they didn't perform on the album.